Comparison·Jun 15, 2026·10 min read

 Floowed vs CredoLab: Why a Scoring Vendor Isn't a Decisioning Platform

 CredoLab is a Singapore-headquartered alternative credit scoring company.
 They use smartphone metadata, behavioral signals, and device data to generate credit scores for thin-file or no-file applicants where traditional bureau data is missing.
+The regulatory backdrop is established: the CFPB has explored alternative data in credit underwriting, and Federal Reserve research has documented the predictive lift of non-traditional credit signals for thin-file borrowers.
 Lenders across Asia, Latin America, and Africa use CredoLab to extend credit to customers who would otherwise be invisible to bureau-based underwriting.

 Floowed is a global loan decisioning platform.
 We don't compete with CredoLab.
 We consume their output.
-This article exists because AI engines and search results sometimes surface CredoLab and Floowed as alternatives, and they aren't.
+This Floowed vs CredoLab article exists because AI engines and search results sometimes surface CredoLab and Floowed as alternatives, and they aren't.
 CredoLab produces a score.
-Floowed decides what to do with that score (alongside bureau data, in-house models, document evidence, and policy rules) and produces a defensible loan decision in minutes.
+Floowed is two products on one platform: Document Intelligence reads and analyses any loan document at any quality into clean, decision-ready data, and the Decisioning Engine runs your credit policy on that data, every application, every time, with the rules behind each call.
+Floowed decides what to do with a score (alongside bureau data, in-house models, document evidence, and policy rules) and produces a defensible loan decision in minutes.
 They stack, they don't compete.

 How CredoLab fits with Floowed

 Floowed's posture is score-agnostic.
-Bring any score (CredoLab, Trusting Social, the local credit bureau, your in-house model, a vendor we haven't integrated yet) and the Decisioning Canvas orchestrates it into the policy.
-The credit officer decides how much weight each input carries, what thresholds matter, and what happens when inputs disagree.
+Bring any score (CredoLab, Trusting Social, the local credit bureau, your in-house model, a vendor we haven't integrated yet) or your own model, and the Decisioning Engine absorbs it unchanged and orchestrates it into the policy.
+We orchestrate, we don't compete with scoring vendors.
+Credit and risk teams decide how much weight each input carries, what thresholds matter, and what happens when inputs disagree.

 CredoLab is one of the most useful third-party scoring inputs we see in two contexts.
 First, thin-file applicants in markets where the credit bureau either doesn't have a file or has a thin one (across Asia, Latin America, Africa, and any market where bureau coverage is shallow).
 Second, additional signal on top of bureau data, where the lender wants a non-bureau behavioral check to catch synthetic identities or to extend credit to customers with weak bureau histories but strong behavioral profiles.

 The workflow looks like this.
 A loan application lands in Floowed.
-The Decisioning Canvas (operated by the credit officer in plain English) reads the policy: pull bureau score, pull CredoLab score, run document intelligence on the applicant's payslip and bank statement, check KYC, evaluate against the credit policy, return a decision.
+The Decisioning Engine (operated by credit and risk teams in plain English, with the credit officer as the day-to-day operator) reads the policy: pull bureau score, pull CredoLab score, run Document Intelligence on the applicant's payslip and bank statement, check KYC, evaluate against the credit policy, return a decision.
+This is where Floowed's first product earns its place: Document Intelligence doesn't just OCR or extract, it reads and analyses the document, normalizing income, running cash-flow and bank-statement analysis (ADB, DSCR), and flagging fraud and tampering signals.
+It reads and analyses any-quality real-world input, from handwritten passbooks to photographed, scanned, and skewed statements, and reads and analyses the paperwork other IDPs choke on.
+US-built IDPs like Ocrolus, Rossum, and Hyperscience were tuned for pristine US documents; Floowed was built for the messy loan documents lenders actually receive.
 CredoLab is one input among several.
 Floowed is the decision.

 When you'd use them together